 1. Decommissioning is a Specialized Skillset

-Things go much smoother when you can rely on a team with direct experience and specialized knowledge that comes with handling on a regular basis what many IT professionals only encounter every few years.
+Things go much smoother when you can rely on a team with direct experience and specialized knowledge.
+This knowledge only comes with handling on a regular basis, what many IT professionals only encounter every few years.

 2. Pick a Service That Will Give You a Good Return

 You want someone who works with you to validate your equipment and vets for you.

 Computer and server recycling is not just environmentally responsible, but it is also fiscally responsible.

 While the total piece of equipment as a whole may not have much value, the components of the hardware often do.

 And to get a maximum return on your equipment, you need to choose the right provider.

 You don’t just need someone who can handle just your big ticket equipment.
 You’ll also want someone who will handle everything in the datacenter that you need decommissioned.